anurag-bohra/FileMon/README.md

 2. Add more Event handler types such as read, open
 3. Include Process Monitor and environment variable scanning for various other scans such as PRELOAD, DYLIB
 4. Add Regex based filtering for paths
+5. Add Filtering based on known File types such as macho, PE, ELF, etc.